If you’re overwhelmed by mobile app metrics, you’re not alone.

 If we had 300 activations and 500 downloads this week, our activation rate would be 60%.
 Not too shabby, but room for improvement.

 Incentivize activation.
-Sometimes users need a little monetary motivation to spend time with a new app.
-To boost its Kindle app user base, Amazon offered existing customers a $5 Amazon credit for downloading and signing in to the Kindle app.
+To boost its Kindle app user base, Amazon offered existing customers a $5 credit for signing in to the Kindle app.

 Offer in-app exclusives.
-If offering a monetary activation credit is more than your marketing budget can bear, consider offering in-app exclusives instead.
 This could include specialized content or early access to new features and products.

 So how can you keep users coming back to your app?
 Get actionable user data by tracking retention cohorts.

-Instead of lumping all your users into one bucket, breaking them into separate groups—or cohorts—and watching how they behave over time can help you identify factors that influence user retention.
-With cohort analysis, you get valuable insights into your onboarding flow, app quality, user experience, and product/market fit.
+Instead of lumping all your users into one bucket, breaking them into cohorts and tracking their behavior over time can give you valuable insights into onboarding flows, user experience, and product/market fit.

 Customer Lifetime Value

-If your goal is to monetize your app, this is an important metric to keep tabs on.
-Customer Lifetime Value (CLTV) is simply the monetary value a customer has netted you to date.
-Having this data handy can help you build tiered loyalty programs to retain your most valuable customers.
+This is the monetary value a customer has netted you to date.
+This data can help you build tiered loyalty programs to retain your most valuable customers.

-To ensure your app stays profitable, your Customer Lifetime Value needs to eventually exceed your Cost Per Acquisition—the average price you pay to acquire a new user.
+To ensure your app stays profitable, LTV needs to eventually exceed Cost Per Acquisition.

 Image: Camp Gladiator on Facebook

-Multiple studies confirm a strong link between engaged users and revenue growth.
-Put simply, engaged users buy more.
+Multiple studies confirm a strong link between engaged users and revenue growth.3 Put simply, engaged users buy more.